intel/BDTK/docs/develop/debugging.rst

 How to run simple examples with Prestodb in distributed environment
 ---------------------------------------------------------------------

-7.1 build presto native execution
+Build presto native execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Copy ci/build-presto-package.sh to an empty folder and run it.
 Generate Prestodb.tar.gz archive

-7.2 Unzip the Prestodb package and enter the unzip package
+Unzip the Prestodb package and enter the unzip package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ::